 Some students are definite in their choice of a major when entering college although most students choose in the spring semester of the freshman year when registering for the sophomore year.
 Majors are available in a wide variety of disciplines.
 Refer to the Conservatory of Music section of this catalog for the Music majors.
-Refer to the Education section for information related to obtaining secondary education certification.
+Refer to the Education section for information related to obtaining secondary education licensure.

 Within several of these majors, various specializations are available.
 For example, the art major includes concentrations (16 hrs) in art history, community art and missions, and studio art.
 For advising purposes, a department might suggest a special emphasis (8-15 hrs) of designated courses beyond the core courses for all majors.
 Those concentrations and emphases that are noted in the catalog will be noted on the student's transcript.

 Students must complete a minimum of 15 semester hours plus the capstone course in their major from Wheaton College, except in the case of Foreign Language majors who complete their study-abroad requirement in an accepted non-Wheaton College program; these students must complete a minimum of 12 semester hours plus the capstone course in their major from Wheaton College.